Thomas Mason (physicist)

-Thomas Mason is a Canadian-American condensed-matter physicist who serves as the director of Los Alamos National Laboratory.
+Thomas Mason (born August 9, 1964) is a Canadian-American condensed-matter physicist who serves as the director of Los Alamos National Laboratory.
 Prior to this appointment, he had been an executive at Battelle Memorial Institute from 2017 to 2018, and the director of Oak Ridge National Laboratory from 2007 to 2017.
 Mason moved to Oak Ridge in 1998 at the start of construction of the Spallation Neutron Source which he led from 2001 until project completion in 2006.

 Early life

 Mason was born in Dartmouth, Nova Scotia, in Halifax, Nova Scotia, Canada.
 His father was a geophysicist who worked at the Bedford Institute of Oceanography, and his mother a biochemist, was working at Dalhousie University in Halifax.

 In 1986, Mason received his Bachelor in Science from Dalhousie University.
 In 1990, Mason received his doctorate in physics from McMaster University.
 In 1997, Mason was listed on Maclean's 100 Canadians To Watch list for his work in neutron scattering research.
 At the time, he was an associate professor in physics at the University of Toronto.